 K.C.
 Mead-Brewer is a writer and editor living in Baltimore, Maryland with her husband and various fuzzy creatures.

 As an author and reader, she loves everything weird—science fiction, horror, magical realism, all the good stuff that acknowledges change is not only possible, but inevitable.

-She’s currently working on her short story collection Chameleons and horror novel The Fire Eaters.
+She’s currently working on her short story collection Chameleons and horror novel Angel Teeth.
 She serves as a fiction editor with Cleaver Magazine and 7×7, and she’s a prose reader for Cotton Xenomorph.
 She is a proud member of The Roving Writers, a small group of women artists who got their start together at Hedgebrook.
-She was a resident at the Vermont Studio Center and was selected to participate in this year’s Clarion Workshop as well as in Tin House’s 2018 Winter Workshop for Short Fiction, led by Carmen Maria Machado.
+She was a resident at the Vermont Studio Center and was selected to participate in this year’s Clarion Workshop as well as in Tin House’s 2018 Winter Workshop for Short Fiction.
 She is represented by Maggie Riggs of The Riggs Agency.